Turtel216/Beavieeer/README.md

   - `first` - Returns the first element of an array.
   - `last` - Returns the last element of an array.
   - `rest` - Returns all elements of an array except the first.
+  - `get` - Returns the element of an array specified by its index.
   - `map` - Applies a function to each element of an array and returns a new array.
   - `filter` - Filters an array based on a predicate function.
   - `sort` - Sorts an array.